jonathanblancor/map-app/README.md

 2. Use index.html to start the app
 3. Select a location from the list to make it bounce and display information
 4. Click on a marker to make it bounce and display information
-4. Using the filter input box, search from the list of available locations.
+5. Using the filter input box, search from the list of available locations.
 Results will appear on the map and on the list view

+Data provided by Wikipedia